SpineEventEngine/config/scripts/publish-documentation/README.md

 - If no tags are marked 'primary', they all are considered 'secondary' and processed accordingly.

-- If multiple tags are marked 'primary', then the last marked in the list ends up being 'primary'.
+- If multiple tags are marked 'primary', then each of these tags is published as 'primary' one by one.
-  Therefore, all others are 'secondary'.
+  That means the last in the list marked as 'primary' will overwrite all others.

 ### OS details